AnonCatalyst/WebDiver/README.md

 - **Progress Monitoring**: Utilizes the `tqdm` library to display a progress bar during the extraction of external links, offering real-time feedback on task completion.

 - **OSINT Capabilities**: Supports OSINT activities by gathering and analyzing publicly available data from websites, aiding in research, investigation, and intelligence gathering.

+### Prerequisites

+- Ensure Python 3 is installed on your system.
+If not, download it from [python.org](https://www.python.org/downloads/) and follow the installation instructions.

 ### Usage Instructions